District attorney: Nomenclature

 The name of the role of local prosecutor may vary by state or jurisdiction based on whether they serve a county or a multi-county district, the responsibility to represent the state or county in addition to prosecution, or local historical customs.

-District attorney and assistant district attorney are the most common titles for state prosecutors, and are used by jurisdictions within the United States including California, Georgia, Massachusetts, Nevada, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Texas, and Wisconsin.
+District attorney and assistant district attorney are the most common titles for state prosecutors, and are used by jurisdictions within the United States including California, Georgia, Massachusetts, Nevada, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvania, Texas, Utah, and Wisconsin.

-State's attorney or state attorney is used in Connecticut, Florida (state attorney), Illinois, Maryland, North Dakota, South Dakota, and Vermont.
+State's attorney or state attorney is used in Connecticut, Florida, Illinois, Maryland, North Dakota, South Dakota, and Vermont.
 In Maryland, the roles of Assistant and Deputy are reversed from those used in "District Attorney" jurisdictions, with Deputy State's Attorney being the primary subordinate to the elected State's Attorney and Assistant State's Attorneys (ASA) being the line-level prosecutors of the office.

-In Kentucky and Virginia, the title is commonwealth's attorney.
+Commonwealth's attorney is used in Virginia and Kentucky.
+Kentucky splits the role between two officials—by statute, the commonwealth's attorney serves in the Circuit Court (the court of general jurisdiction), and the county attorney serves in the limited-jurisdiction District Court, although the two officials may enter into a written agreement to split their duties as they see fit.
 Commonwealth's attorneys are elected in their respective jurisdictions in both Virginia and Kentucky for terms of four years and six years, respectively.
+Kentucky's county attorneys are elected in their jurisdictions to four-year terms.

+County attorney is used in Arizona, Missouri, Montana, Minnesota, and New Hampshire.
+Note that in other states the county attorney may refer to a separate office with different responsibilities.

+County prosecutor is used in New Jersey.
+This role differs from most other states as it is appointed rather than elected.

 Solicitor, or more fully a circuit solicitor, is the term South Carolina uses to refers to its prosecutors.
 One solicitor is elected for each of the state's 16 judicial circuits, consisting of two to five counties.
 Appointed assistants to a circuit solicitor are assistant solicitors.

-In St. Louis, Missouri, the title is circuit attorney, while in St. Louis County, Missouri, the title is prosecuting attorney.
+Prosecuting attorney is used in Arkansas, Hawaii, Idaho, Indiana, Michigan, Missouri (except in St. Louis, see below), Ohio, Washington, and West Virginia.

+Circuit attorney is used in St. Louis, Missouri.

+In Rhode Island and Delaware, criminal prosecutions are handled by the state's Attorney General.
+The title used for staff prosecutors is assistant attorney general in Rhode Island, and deputy attorney general in Delaware.
+In the District of Columbia, the local Attorney General handles youth cases and some adult misdemeanor offenses, while felonies and other misdemeanors are handled by the U.S. Attorney.